Radook/CDV01_Career_Goals_Reflection_-RADHEN335_PTO2401_GroupB2_Chad/README.md

     - Can write and understand HTML and css/sass rather well
     - is able to understand JS
     - creative flow when using css for visual parts of programming
-    -
+    - Can google what im struggling with and find the solution quite easily
+    - Can easily learn and apply new aspects of css fast

 2. **Interests and Values**:

     - Really interested in wanting to learn more front end aspects of web development, i enjoy the more visual parts of web dev.
-    - Values i enjoy are being comfortable but also being pushed a bit out the comfort zone so i can achieve more than what im comfy with
+    - Values i enjoy are being comfortable but also being pushed a bit out the comfort zone so i can achieve more than what im comfy with.

 ### Part 2: Career Exploration Insights